Report 04 / Narrative workshopPilot

 What changed

-Narrative by Design is currently in pilot at Dartmouth's Center for Career Design.
-Spring 2026 is focused on testing with participants outside the center to refine the format.
-By fall 2026, the plan is to launch it as a regular offering — available as one-on-one appointments with Career Design Lab interns or small group workshops.
-Longer term, we're working on making the program scalable: training facilitators to run it for student clubs and outside organizations.
+Narrative by Design is currently in pilot at Dartmouth College.
+Spring 2026 is focused on testing with participants beyond the initial pilot group to refine the format.
+By fall 2026, the plan is to launch it as a regular offering, available as one-on-one appointments or small group workshops.
+Longer term, we're training facilitators to run it for student clubs and outside organizations, so the program can move past Seth-as-only-facilitator.

 The web companion is live at ccd-nbd.vercel.app.